wp-pager/wp-pager/README.md

-# Pager plugin for WordPress
+# WP Pager plugin for WordPress

 Pager is an open-source and free WordPress plugin for displaying images in a form of a restaurant menu.
 The main advantage of such plugin is that you can turn pages of the menu by swiping on mobile and desktop devices.